 - 3.1 The PhD degree requirements include 90 credit hours of graduate-level credit, typically distributed as 30 credit hours of Master's level coursework, 24-30 credit hours of PhD level coursework, and 30-36 credit hours of research culminating in a PhD dissertation (See Section 4.3 below).
 At least 15 credit hours of PhD level coursework must be at the 800 or 900 level.
-Students must complete all work within seven years.
-International students may have attendance requirements to maintain their immigration status. - 3.2 Students must maintain a grade point average of at least 3.0 in all coursework. - 3.3 Students must make regular progress toward completion of the PhD degree. - 3.4 If a student is employed by the Department of Computer Science, they must enroll for at least 6 hours of graduate-level credit each Fall and Spring term of employment.
-International students must have a score of 23 or better on the Speaking section of the TOEFL if they hold a GTA position. - 3.5 PhD students are expected to participate in the professional activities of the Department of Computer Science.
+Students may take up to 12 credit hours of graduate coursework from another department.
+In line with Graduate School requirements, at most 6 credit hours of these 12 credit hours can be taken at the 500-level.
+No 500-level courses within the department can be completed for graduate credit. - 3.2 Students must complete all work within seven years.
+International students may have attendance requirements to maintain their immigration status. - 3.3 Students must maintain a grade point average of at least 3.0 in all coursework. - 3.4 Students must make regular progress toward completion of the PhD degree. - 3.5 If a student is employed by the Department of Computer Science, they must enroll for at least 6 hours of graduate-level credit each Fall and Spring term of employment.
+International students must have a score of 23 or better on the Speaking section of the TOEFL if they hold a GTA position. - 3.6 PhD students are expected to participate in the professional activities of the Department of Computer Science.
 They should attend seminars and research group presentations offered by the department and by the professional societies within the department.